brenodupin/gdt/README.md

 ## GDICT Format (TL;DR)

-**GDICT** is a text format for storing gene nomenclature data with cross-references to external databases.
-Perfect for organizing mitochondrial, plastid, and other organellar gene information.
+GDICT (`.gdict`) is a plain-text file that stores a `GeneDict` with a human-readable, easily editable, and machine-parsable structure. `.gdict` files are read by `gdt.read_gdt()` and written to by `gdt.GeneDict.to_gdt()`.
+A GDICT file contains gene nomenclature data (i.e., gene identifiers) and associated metadata (gene names, database cross-references and comments added by the user).

 ### Quick Overview
 - **File extension**: `.gdict`